alessandro308/YeelightController/README.md

 In order to use this app, your YeelightDevice needs to be set in Developer Mode.
 Use your Yeelight App on your smartphone to change this setting.

 ### What's new
-The new version use another TCP library, the IBM BlueSocket library, imported using Carthage.
-This improvement helps to implement the discovery mode to find Yeelight in the network (to be done).
+The new version use another TCP Library, the IBM BlueSocket Library that are simpler to use to implement a discovery protocol.
+This library is imported using Carthage.